Skip to main content

 Reviewer Flow

-The approval page shows the best available review details from the agent:
+The session page shows the best available review details from the agent:

 • prompt: the reviewer-facing decision prompt